wheeler/markdown/codemod/blog/jscodeshift-dead-polyfill.md

 1. Use `.closest()` + `.remove()` instead of replacing the parent path in `.forEach()`.

-   `forEach` gives us the freedom to do whatever we want to the paths... and we need it because we're finding the right parent of the ImportSpecifier to remove.
-Collection has a `.remove()` function that will remove all the paths in the collection.
-So far we're finding `ImportSpecifier`, so if we called `.remove()` we would only remove the specifiers.
-Instead of removing the whole import line, it would change it to `import 'path/to/dead_polyfill';`.
-That is valid javascript... but it's not the result we want.
+   `forEach` gives us the freedom to do whatever we want to the paths... and we need it currently to get the right `parent` of the `ImportSpecifier` to remove.
+Collection has a `.remove()` function that will remove all the paths in the collection but we're finding `ImportSpecifier`, so if we called `.remove()` we would only remove the specifiers.
+That would change the line to `import 'path/to/dead_polyfill';` instead of removing the whole import line.
+That _is_ valid javascript... but it's _not_ what we want.

-   If we can map the collection into a collection of the parent `ImportDeclarations` then we can just call `remove()`.
-Since we already know from our inspection of the AST that the ImportSpecifier is always inside the ImportDeclaration we can use `.closest(j.ImportDeclaration)` to get a collection of the imports.
-Then we can just call `remove()`.
+   If we could map the collection into a collection of the parent `ImportDeclarations` then we can just call `remove()`.
+Since we already know from our inspection of the AST that the `ImportSpecifier` is always inside the `ImportDeclaration` we can use `.closest(j.ImportDeclaration)` to get a collection of the parent imports.
+Then we can just call `.remove()`.

-   This is extremely preferable to `forEach ... path.parentPath.parentPath.replace()` because `closest()` automatically takes care of how many parents up to go to find the right path.
-In our case was luckily always two, but in other transforms we may have a variable number of parent steps which would be a pain to write out.
+   This is extremely preferable to `forEach ... path.parentPath.parentPath.replace()` because `closest()` automatically figures out how many `.parents` to go up to find the right path.
+In our case was luckily always two, but in other transforms we may have a variable number of `parent` steps which would be a pain to write out.

    ```diff
    root